rubycas/rubycas-client/README.txt

 To report problems, please use the Google Code issue tracker at http://code.google.com/p/rubycas-client/issues/list.

+API documentation (i.e. the RDocs) are available at http://rubycas-client.rubyforge.org

 == Installation

 You can download the latest version of RubyCAS-Client from the project's rubyforge page at http://rubyforge.org/projects/rubycas-client.

-However, it is easier to install the CAS client into a Ruby on Rails app as a plugin:
+However, if you're using Rails, it's easier to install the CAS client as a plugin:

   cd <your rails app>
   ./script/plugin install http://rubycas-client.googlecode.com/svn/trunk/rubycas-client